summa-dev/summa-solvency/backend/README.md

 In here, we'll introduce you through the process of submitting a commitment using the `Round` to the Summa contract.
 The Round serves as the core of the backend in Summa, and we have briefly described it in the Components section.

-To initialize the `Round` instance, you'll need paths to specific CSV files (`assets.csv` and `entry_16.csv`) and the `ptau/hermez-raw-11` file.
-Here's what each file does:
+To initialize the `Round` instance, you'll need paths to the user asset balances CSV file (`entry_16.csv`) and the `ptau/hermez-raw-11` file.
+The files serve the following purpose:

-- `assets.csv`: Calculates the total balance of assets for the solvency proof.
-Only the CEX can generate this file.
-- `entry_16.csv`: Used to build the Merkle sum tree, with each leaf element derived from sixteen entries in the CSV.
+- `entry_16.csv`: contains the username and asset balance entries for each CEX user (necessary to build the commitment).
+Asset balance column names have the following format: `balance_<ASSET>_<CHAIN>`, where <ASSET> and <CHAIN> are the names of the assets and their corresponding blockchains. <CHAIN> values are the same as in the Address Ownership Proof step;
-- `ptau/hermez-raw-11`: Contains parameters for constructing the zk circuits.
+- `ptau/hermez-raw-11`: contains parameters for constructing the zk circuits.

 Using the `Round` instance, the solvency proof is dispatched to the Summa contract with the `dispatch_solvency_proof` method.